telerik/winforms-docs/richtextbox/features/document-elements/raddocument.md

   * __Width__ - represents the width of the page.

->note The __DefaultPageLayoutSettings__ get applied only when Paged layout mode is used.
+>tip The __DefaultPageLayoutSettings__ get applied only when Paged layout mode is used.
 >

 * __LayoutMode__ - specifies whether the page should be in __Paged__ or __Flow__ layout mode.
 To learn more about layout modes read [here.]({%slug winforms/richtextbox-(obsolete)/features/layout-modes%})